johnwcowan/r7rs-work/FuturesCowan.md

 Returns `#t` if *obj* is a future object (including the primordial object) or a promise, otherwise returns `#f`.

-`(with-future-runner `*proc*`)`

-Creates a future runner, an opaque object with which newly created futures can be registered.
-The procedure *proc* is invoked on the future runner.
-When *proc* returns, `with-future-runner` waits for all registered futures to terminate and then returns a list of the futures in arbitrary order.

-A future is registered by passing a future-runner as the first argument to `make-future`.

 `(make-future `[*runner*] *proc arg* ...`)`

+Creates a new future, initializes it with *proc* and *args*, and returns the corresponding future object.
+If the *runner* argument is provided, the new future is registered with the specified future-runner (see below).

+`(future-start! `*future*`)`

+Executes *future* by applying
-Creates a new future, initializes it, starts it, and returns the corresponding future object.
-The execution consists of applying the *args* to *proc*, with a continuation that causes the result of *proc* to be stored inside the future object along with an indication of normal termination, abandon any communication resources the future has acquired, and terminate.
+the saved *args* to *proc*, with a continuation that causes the result(s) of *proc* to be stored inside the future object along with an indication of normal termination, any communication resources the future has acquired to be abandoned, and then terminates it.
-It is an error if *proc* returns more or less than one value.

 The new future inherits its dynamic environment from the currently running future, or from the main program if there is no currently running future.
-However, the initial exception handler of the future is a procedure which causes the argument of the handler to be stored inside the future object along with an indication of abnormal termination, abandon any communication resources the future has acquired, and terminate.
+However, the initial exception handler of the future is a procedure which causes the argument of the handler to be stored inside the future object along with an indication of abnormal termination.
+The future then abandons any communication resources it has acquired, and terminates.

 The `dynamic-wind` stack of the new future is empty.

-If the first argument is a future runner, the new future is registered with it.

 `(future `*expr*`)`  [syntax]

 Equivalent to `(make-future (lambda () `*expr*`))`, but can be optimized by a compiler.

+### Sleeping

 `(future-yield!)`

 The current future, or the main program if there is no current future, exits the running state as if its quantum had expired.
 Returns an unspecified value.

-### Sleeping

 `(future-sleep-for! `*jiffy-count*`)`